-(2) Representing monetary policy instruments
+(1) Representing monetary policy instruments

-Based on preliminary figures, the Kingdom's commercial banks' total assets, excluding overseas branches, was SAR 3,620.9 billion (U.S.\$965.6 billion) as at 31 December 2022, compared to SAR 3,277.8 billion (U.S.\$874.1 billion) as at 31 December 2021 and SAR 2,979.6 billion (U.S.\$794.6 billion) as at 31 December 2020.
+As at 31 December 2023, the Kingdom's commercial banks' total assets, excluding overseas branches, was SAR 3,957.0 billion (U.S.\$788.5 billion) compared to SAR 3,620.9 billion (U.S.\$965.6 billion) as at 31 December 2022, and SAR 3,277.8 billion (U.S.\$874.1 billion) as at 31 December 2021.

 In recent years, SAMA has introduced various initiatives, many of which have already been implemented, that have positively contributed to the economic and financial stability of Saudi Arabia.
 These initiatives include the implementation of Basel III requirements, development of a formal macro-prudential policy framework, establishment of a deposit protection fund, implementation of regulations relating to finance companies, and adoption of International Financial Reporting Standards.
 Significant progress has also been made in areas such as AML and CFT.
-See "-Regulation" below.
+See "- Regulation" below.

 Saudi Arabia has been subject to a number of reviews of its financial system in recent years.
-These include the Financial Sector Assessment Programme (FSAP) conducted by a joint IMF-World Bank Team most recently in 2017, in addition to a Regulatory Consistency Assessment Programme on Capital Adequacy and Liquidity Coverage Ratio, Net Stable Funding Ratio, and Large Exposures conducted by a Team of the Basel Committee on Banking Supervision in 2015 and 2018 respectively, and a Peer Review conducted by the Financial Stability Board ("FSB") in 2015.
+These include the Financial Sector Assessment Programme ("FSAP") conducted by a joint IMF-World Bank Team most recently in 2017, in addition to a Regulatory Consistency Assessment Programme on Capital Adequacy and Liquidity Coverage Ratio, Net Stable Funding Ratio, and Large Exposures conducted by a Team of the Basel Committee on Banking Supervision in 2015 and 2018 respectively, and a Peer Review conducted by the Financial Stability Board ("FSB") in 2015.
 Each of these reviews indicated that Saudi Arabia has either fully or largely compliant with international regulations.
 SAMA was awarded the Initiative of the Year Award for 2016-2017 in the "risk and compliance management category at central banks level" by the Central Banking Awards Committee in February 2017 and the best risk manager award at the level of central banks worldwide for the year 2018-2019.
 In addition, SAMA was awarded by the Central Banking Awards Committee the Initiative of the Year Award 2020 for its business continuity programme.

 In June 2023, SAMA issued its Financial Stability Report 2023, which highlights key local and global economic developments and associated risks as well as the latest Saudi financial sector developments.
 According to the report, the Saudi economy grew in 2022, despite global economic challenges.
 The growth was supported by the financial sector, which saw an increase in bank assets and credit.
-The Saudi banking sector remained well capitalized in 2022, with prudential liquidity ratios well above regulatory requirements.
+The Saudi banking sector remained well capitalised in 2022, with prudential liquidity ratios well above regulatory requirements.